 Seaweed Water Capsules

 There are also a number of phenomenal developments in using mushrooms.
-Mycelium, the vegetative part of fungus, has amazing binding properties, and can provide a genuine replacement for plastic packaging materials.
+Mycelium, the vegetative part of fungi, has amazing binding properties and can provide a genuine replacement for plastic packaging materials.

 Below is a pretty cool Motherboard (the tech branch of VICE) video, sharing the work that’s being done out of a university in the Netherlands.
 They’ve been developing some pretty awesome mycelium!